logzio/logz-docs/_source/logzio_collections/_tracing-sources/cs_open_tracing.md

 # OpenTracing Instrumentation for C\#

-This article describes how to automatically extract Traces from your C# based app with OpenTracing instrumentation.
+This article describes how to automatically extract traces from your C#-based app with OpenTracing instrumentation.

 ## OpenTracing and Jaeger